20 Trade Show Marketing Materials (& How to Use Them Effectively)

 There’s the exhibit… and then there’s everything else in the booth.
 The “everything else” is just as important as the exhibit to create a relaxing, interactive, and informative experience for your prospective clients.
 Consider the following additions to increase your attendee engagement.

-2. Interactive Kiosks: To maximize the number of touches at your next business event or trade show, you need to increase your odds of connecting with the ideal client.
+To maximize the number of touches at your next business event or trade show, you need to increase your odds of connecting with the ideal client.
 However attracting visitors can be challenging in that chaotic environment.
-A well-designed touch table or interactive kiosk display can turn a “vanilla” presentation into dynamic content.
+A well-designed touch table or interactive kiosks display can turn a “vanilla” presentation into dynamic content.

-3. Furniture: Make today’s trade shows, events, and meetings more productive by creating interactive environments with Functional Rental Furnishings.
+Make today’s trade shows, events, and meetings more productive by creating interactive environments with functional rental furnishings.
 Effective meetings and conferences facilitate learning, engagement, and networking.
 No matter the occasion, our rental furniture delivers style and service to help you create a “wow” experience that will impress your clients.

-4. Charging Stations: Versatile Charging Solutions are the modern rock stars on the trade show floor, drawing crowds and attracting fans.
+Versatile charging stations are the modern rock stars on the trade show floor, drawing crowds and attracting fans.
 Available in a variety of contemporary designs, including bistro, coffee, and end tables in round, square, and custom shapes.
 Or choose a Power Tower or a custom counter with locking storage

 marketing materials for trade shows